Brokedown Palace (novel)

-Additionally, the story is inspired by the song "Brokedown Palace" by the band Grateful Dead.
-This is acknowledged by the author in the Orb edition, with the first names of the band members being listed on the dedication page, and the acknowledgments page including mention of the person who "started the whole thing by playing the song so beautifully; I fell in love with it even before I'd ever heard the boys do it".
+Brust has said that the story is inspired by the song "Brokedown Palace" by the band the Grateful Dead.
+This is acknowledged in the Orb edition, with the first names of the band members being listed on the dedication page, and the acknowledgments page including mention of the person who "started the whole thing by playing the song so beautifully; I fell in love with it even before I'd ever heard the boys do it".